The Bankrate promise

 Here’s when you should, when you shouldn’t, and what you should know about roof replacements and repairs to help you decide.

-When considering a DIY roof replacement, here are some of the pros and cons to weigh.
+When considering a DIY roof repairs, here are some of the advantages and disadvantages to weigh.

-If you need a repair done sooner rather than later — you’re seeing leaks, feeling drafts, or seeing buckling — waiting around for a contractor might not be a luxury you have.
+- You’ll avoid delays: If you need a repair done sooner rather than later — you’re seeing leaks, feeling drafts, or noticing buckling — waiting around for a contractor might not be a luxury you have.
 (And you can bet some companies will charge more for rush service.)
 Doing it yourself allows you to address the problem fast, containing the damage and protecting your home.

 Replacing a roof is a large, multifaceted project: It typically involves removing the existing shingles, making spot repairs to the underlying shingles and structure, and then installing new shingles.
 But there are two key elements to consider to see if undertaking it yourself is worthwhile.